Feedback and Complaints Policy & Procedure

 Responsibility:

-a) The Executive Director/delegate has overall responsibility for the ensuring that Feedback and Complaints Policy and Procedure are reviewed annually by employees and volunteers.
+a) The Executive Director/delegate has overall responsibility for ensuring that the Feedback and Complaints Policy and Procedure are reviewed annually by employees and volunteers.

 b) The Policy and Procedure will be reviewed with the adults served by EAFWR on an annual basis by the relevant staff.